Partnerships

 Partnership Overview

-The Cappuccino Club aims not only to place squatter children into university but also to provide a mentoring programme through the context of the local church.
+The IN Tertiary Scholarship Programme, formerly the Cappuccino Club, aims not only to place squatter children into university but also to provide a mentoring programme through the context of the local church.
 Their desire is to develop young men and women of influence from within some of the most impoverished environments imaginable and to see these young leaders grow up to become agents of change in their communities and beyond.

 History Of Partnership

-However when they made their first return visit to this community in April 2008 they were saddened to see these bright children, having graduated from high school, still working in the open markets selling fish or worse still, working as bar girls in night clubs.
+On their first return visit to this community in April 2008 they were saddened to see these bright children, having graduated from high school, still working in the open markets selling fish or worse still, working as bar girls in night clubs.
 It soon became apparent that high school education alone, although extremely beneficial, did little to alleviate multi-generational poverty in the home.
+It distressed them to see brilliant children living under the curse of poverty usually through no fault of their own.
+They determined to do something tangible to help these children flourish.

 Filipino squatter children who have graduated from high school and who have an aptitude and a desire to study further are the direct beneficiaries however this partnership will also have a flow on effect to their families and communities.
 The full impact of this investment in a student's life may not be fully realized for many years to come.